julianlk522/FITM/README.md

     -handler_test / util_test TestMain()s
 -CI/CD
     -cronjob to backup db every day or so
+-Security
+    -Look into input sequences that might produce problematic results -e.g., cats with "/" in them is not escaped in URL, might be read as different route path

 ## To-Maybe-Dos

--robots.txt
+### Features

+-SQL prepared statements
+    -more important if truly does help prevent injection... verify -Redis caching
+-Favorite tmaps?
+-Show number of copies along with number of likes in frontend -Better way to visualize how Global Cats are determined?
+-Optional summaries that can be edited if you submit / like enough links with a certain cat?
+    -i.e., if you submit enough links with cat "FOSS" you get to add a wiki-like summary of "FOSS" that appears on the top page when it is applied alone
 -Guidelines / heuristics for avoiding "marooned" tags
     -only proper nouns / abbreviations should be capitalized?
--Optional topical summaries that can be provided if you submit / like enough links with a certain cat?
--Tmap period filter
+-Tmap period filter?
--Better way to visualize how Global Cats are determined -Show number of copies along with number of likes in frontend -Edit category filters directly on top links by period/category(ies) page
-    -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads -Search for existing tag cats while adding/editing -Fuzzysort?
-    -For nearly identical cats with slight differences, maybe have a prompt on load that says like "would you like to reload and include these results too?"
--Properly backup DB
--Rethink CalculateGlobalCategories algo
--Favorite tmaps
-    -add favorites col to users table
-    -'Add to Favorites' button on other user's tmap -'Favorites' link on tmap
-    -{user}'s favorite tmaps page
--SQL prepared statements
+-Improve profile pic upload?
+-Improve frontend A11y/semantic markup/looks
+    -proper favicon.ico
+    -Link preview img srcset
+    -Tiny bit more space between like/copy buttons on mobile -maybe go through BrowserStack and see if anything is horrendous -Rethink CalculateGlobalCategories algo

+### Code Quality

 -Better logging?
     (Zap)
 -Other lesser refactors and removal of duplicate code
-    -shared TestClient?
+    -duplicate handle_redirect() helpers on tag page / summary page -BuildTagPage helper to declutter GetTagPage handler
+    -ScanTmapLinks tests
     -helpers for DB actions
         -(new link, new summary, update summary, etc.)
-    -ScanTmapLinks tests
-    -BuildTagPage helper to declutter GetTagPage handler
-    -duplicate handle_redirect() helpers on tag page / summary page -Fix SQL identifiers to use double quotes (?)
+    -Fix SQL identifiers to use double quotes (?)
         -verify first
 -Other tests